Josh0104/red-scare-aldes-2025/README.md

 	```powershell
 	py generate_results.py
 	```
-	This runs the algorithms and places all results into `results.txt`.
+	This command runs all algorithms and saves the results into `results.txt`.

 ## Results